 “In a lot of ways, the Reverse Manhattan is an homage to how people used to drink vermouth and an homage to the genesis of cocktails as a whole,” he says.
 “If balanced correctly, [it] can be a wildly delicious drink.”

 Of course, the quality of the vermouth counts here.
 Rather than relying on one bottle to do all the work, Lavenue enlists three high-quality Italians—Cocchi Vermouth di Torino, Punt e Mes and Carpano Antica Formula—in precise ratios.
 You don’t have to combine your vermouths, but Lavenue’s recipe yields a blend that is rich and herbal with a hint of bitterness, and it stands up tall next to the rye whiskey.

 The next time you want a Manhattan, try this about-face version.
 The Reverse Manhattan is a recognizable take on the classic that brings all the flavor with less of the alcohol, so it’s a great option for starting or ending your evening with a lighter-than-usual whiskey drink.

 Add all ingredients into a mixing glass with ice and stir until well-chilled.

 Strain into a chilled cocktail glass.

 Garnish with a marasca cherry.

-*Sweet vermouth blend: Combine a 750 mL bottle of Cocchi Vermouth di Torino, 19 oz Punt e Mes and 6 oz Carpano Antica Formula vermouth.
-Store in the refrigerator for several weeks.
+*Sweet vermouth blend: Combine a 750 mL bottle of Cocchi Vermouth di Torino, 19 ounces Punt e Mes and 6 ounces Carpano Antica Formula vermouth.
+Will keep, refrigerated, for several weeks.